Miami Medical Malpractice Attorney

 How Can I Speed up My Hospital Negligence Case?

-While the outcome of your claim is out of your hands, there are a few things that you could do to protect your case, help avoid delays and disputes, and assist your Miami medical malpractice lawyer:
+While the outcome of your claim is out of your hands, there are a few things you can do to protect your case, help avoid delays and disputes, and assist your Miami medical malpractice lawyer:

 - Safeguard Evidence: Be sure to preserve any evidence that you collect in the days and weeks following the incident.
 Keep a record of all your medical bills, photographs of your injuries, and receipts for injury-related expenses.
-It could be useful to keep a personal injury journal to document your daily experiences after the negligence.
-This could be used to prove how your injuries have affected your quality of life as you may be able to include non-economic as part of your claim.
+It may also be useful to keep a personal injury journal to document your daily experiences.
+Entries can be used to prove how your injuries have affected your quality of life and, consequently, the severity of your non-economic damages.

 - Avoid Common Mistakes: Common mistakes made by claimants include posting information on social media that is harmful to their case, providing a recorded statement to the insurance company, not seeking prompt medical care, and not listening to doctor’s orders.
-Your medical negligence attorney can advise on common mistakes made by claimants that have been detrimental to their claims so that you do not make the same mistakes.
+Your medical negligence attorney can advise on common mistakes made by claimants that have been detrimental so you do not make the same ones.

 Don’t Discuss the Medical Negligence Online